plone/training/wsgi/prz-introduction.rst

 Many options formerly used for ZServer are working in pretty much the same way for WSGI.
 WSGI is the default in recent `plone.recipe.zope2instance` versions.
 It can be overriden by ZServer for Python 2.
-Waitress is the default WSGI server configured by `plone.recipe.zope2instance`.
+`Waitress <https://docs.pylonsproject.org/projects/waitress/en/stable>`_ is the default WSGI server configured by `plone.recipe.zope2instance`.
-Waitress is a pure Python WSGI middleware originating from the Pylons project.
+Waitress is a pure Python WSGI server implementation originating from the Pylons project.

 .. note::